 Usually only the people directly involved unless everyone agrees that other interest people can attend.
 In private processes the lawyers of the parties may also attend.
 However in the case of government sponsored family relationship centres lawyers are not included.

-What information will a Family Dispute Resolution practitioner provide you with?
+What information will a Family Dispute Resolution practitioner provide to the parties?

-Before you start Family Dispute Resolution, your Family Dispute Resolution practitioner must tell you about the Family Dispute Resolution process, your rights (including your right to complain about the service), his or her qualifications, and the fees charged.
-If you are trying to resolve a disagreement about your children, the Family Dispute Resolution practitioner must give you information about parenting plans and other services available to help you.
+Before starting Family Dispute Resolution, the Family Dispute Resolution practitioner must tell the parties about the Family Dispute Resolution process, their rights (including the right to complain about the service), his or her qualifications, and the fees charged.
+When mediation parenting issues the Family Dispute Resolution practitioner must give information about parenting plans and other services available to help the parties.

 What happens during Family Dispute Resolution?

-Before Family Dispute Resolution can commence, the family dispute resolution practitioner will assess the circumstances to see whether Family Dispute Resolution is suitable for your situation.
+Before Family Dispute Resolution can commence, the family dispute resolution practitioner will assess the circumstances to see whether Family Dispute Resolution is suitable for the particular situation.

 Family Dispute Resolution practitioners are impartial and will not take sides.
-They can help you to explore family issues in an objective and positive way.
+They can help explore family issues in an objective and positive way.
 Family Dispute Resolution concentrates on resolving specific disputes but it is not counselling.
 Family Dispute Resolution can help both of you to discuss issues, look at options, and work out how best to reach agreement.
 Importantly, Family Dispute Resolution (mediation) can help develop a parenting plan to set out arrangements for the children.

 What happens if an agreement is reached during Family Dispute Resolution?

-If you reach agreement on arrangements for your children, this can be recorded as a parenting plan.
+If agreement is reached a parenting plan will be created.
 A parenting plan must be in writing, dated and signed by both parents to be effective and recognised under the Family Law Act.
 Sometimes after a parenting plan is made one or both parties want to have consent orders made.
-If this is the case then that application can be made to the Courts but not during the mediation process.
+If this is the case then that application can be made to the Courts after the mediation but not during the mediation process.